 Representatives with concerns regarding the health and welfare of colleagues (physical, mental, emotional or intellectual) should take counsel from the Principal or the Deputy Principal.
-If Representatives are not able to make such contact they should contact the Regional Director or the Chair Youth+.
-Concerns about a Principal should be reported to the Regional Director or the Chair Youth+.
+If Representatives are not able to make such contact they should contact the EREA Director of Schools.
+Concerns about a Principal should be reported to the EREA Director of Schools.